Francis Schaeffer

-Born in Germantown, Pennsylvania, he graduated magna cum laude from Hampden–Sydney College in 1935 and studied at Westminster and Faith Theological Seminaries.
+Born in Germantown, Pennsylvania, he graduated with high honors from Hampden–Sydney College in 1935 and studied at Westminster and Faith Theological Seminaries.
 Schaeffer became the first graduate and ordained minister of the Bible Presbyterian Church and served pastorates in Pennsylvania and Missouri.
-In 1948, he moved with his family to Switzerland, where they founded the L’Abri community in 1955, which later expanded internationally as a hub for philosophical and spiritual discussion.
+In 1948, he moved with his family to Switzerland, where they founded the L’Abri community in 1955, which later expanded internationally.

-Schaeffer developed a unique approach to Christian apologetics, combining elements of presuppositionalism and evidentialism.
 Influenced by Cornelius Van Til, Herman Dooyeweerd, and Hans Rookmaaker, he argued that non-Christian worldviews are internally inconsistent and that Christianity offers a coherent foundation for truth, morality, and meaning.
 He called his method “Taking the roof off,” exposing contradictions in secular thinking to lead others toward Christianity.
-His influential works, including The God Who Is There, Escape from Reason, and He Is There and He Is Not Silent, explored the intersection of faith, culture, and philosophy.
+His published works include The God Who Is There, Escape from Reason, and He Is There and He Is Not Silent.

-In the 1970s and 1980s, Schaeffer became a prominent voice for evangelical political engagement, particularly around abortion and secular humanism.
+In the 1970s and 1980s, Schaeffer became a voice for evangelical political engagement, particularly around abortion and secular humanism.
 His 1981 book A Christian Manifesto encouraged Christians to challenge cultural pluralism while rejecting theocracy, influencing groups like Operation Rescue and shaping the Christian Right.
-He also co-founded the Seven Mountain Mandate, advocating Christian influence in society’s key spheres, such as education, media, and government.
-Schaeffer’s legacy endures through L’Abri, his writings, and institutions inspired by his work, making him one of the most influential evangelical thinkers of the 20th century.
+He also co-founded the Seven Mountain Mandate, advocating Christian influence in society's key spheres, such as education, media, and government.